Thutmose/PokecubeDatabaseEditor/README.md

 This can be used to view and edit the database used by pokecube.

 To use, place this jar in the same directory as the XML files, and then run it.

+Includes https://github.com/jhy/jsoup/ for use with collecting information from Serebii.net